pyriemann.channelselection.ElectrodeSelection¶

 Channel selection based on a Riemannian geometry criterion.

 For each class, a centroid is estimated, and the channel selection is based on the maximization of the distance between centroids.
-This is done by a backward elimination where the electrode that carries the less distance is removed from the subset at each iteration.
-This algorithm is described in [1].
+This is done by a backward elimination where the electrode that carries the less distance is removed from the subset at each iteration [1].

 - Parameters: